abhshk-dev/TA-AC-BACKEND-express-CRUD-2-TNaaaf/block-BNaadh/index.md

 Q. write express generator command with varying options to generate express app with following features:

-- using ejs as template engine
+- using ejs as template engine.
 - no views for express application
 - express app with gitignore
 - express app with sass support for styling.